Haolab-BIG/APAcatcher/README.md

 ### 2. Identify High-Confidence APA Sites

 #### 2.1 PAS detection with PELT + Deep Learning
+🚨 Runtime Warning
+PAS detection is the most time-consuming step in the pipeline.
+Depending on the average 3′ UTR length, processing each sample may require 10–60 minutes.
 Options for `main.py`:

 | Flag                  | Description                        | Default |